100 percent real flour points out that most people use a fake which masquerades as the genuine article to bake their

 Can you have your bread and eat it?
-Yes, sirree, but you will need a mill and have to spend five-minutes every day preparing the dough for the best tasting loaf in the world.
-Have a salad and some fruit with it; sprinkle on some freshly-ground nuts and seeds.
+Yes, sirree, but you will need a mill and have to spend five minutes every day preparing the dough for the best tasting loaf in the world.
+Have a salad and some fruit with it; sprinkle it with some freshly-ground nuts and seeds.
 Regularly take a few short walks and you'll never have to diet again; period.

 For me, it is Hobson's choice.
 There is no other way; bread made from 100 percent real flour or nothing.

 One other little joy is that butter is back; it simply completes a slice of sourdough bread made from 100 percent real flour.
-You really have no need of the jams, jellies and processed meats that are required to make the stuff that tastes like cardboard palatable.
+You really have no need of the jams, jellies and processed meats that are required to make the loaf that tastes like cardboard palatable.

-This is a lot more than just a slice of bread and butter; it's sourdough made with 100 percent real flour.
-The taste is unbelievable and the nutrition even better; it's real food.
+This is a lot more than just a slice of bread and butter; it's sourdough made with 100 percent flour.
+The taste is unbelievable and the nutrition even better; it is real food.
 One need have no fear of carbs like this even if you are on a ketogenic diet.